 Awhile vs While

-Awhile and while are two words in English grammar which people often mistakenly understood as one and the same in meaning.
-Generally, these words are used to refer to a period of time.
-Now, let’s see how these two differ from each other.
+Awhile and while are two words in English grammar that people often mistakenly understand as one and the same in meaning, but there is a definite difference between awhile and while.
+Both these words are used to refer to a period.
+Now, let us see how these two, awhile and while, differ from each other.

 • Awhile is used when you refer to a short span of time; while does not necessarily mean a specific length of time.

-• When using awhile, you are already giving the impression that it is going to be brief, but when you use while, it does not give a definite time frame.
+• When using awhile, one is giving the impression that it is going to be brief, but when while is used, it does not give a definite time frame.

-• You can add adjectives to while, like short while, to give an impression of time, you do not need to do that when using awhile.
+• Adjectives such as short can be added to while such as a short while, to give an impression of time.
+This is not needed when using awhile.